oktadev/okta-blog/_source/_posts/2023-03-03-step-up-auth.md

 Consider the scenario-

--   User authenticates to the application.
+-   User authenticates to the application

--   At some point the user tries to access a sensitive resource.
+-   At some point the user tries to access a sensitive resource

--   User receives a push notification or email link in her mobile to approve the transaction.
+-   User receives a push notification or email link in her mobile to approve the transaction

--   Once approved, the access is granted to the resource.
+-   Once approved, the access is granted to the resource

 Recent standards like [OIDC CIBA](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) allows this kind of out-of-band transactional MFA and might in some cases meet the need to step-up authentication.